pakhandi-zz/CodeForces_advanced-toolkit/README.md

 A php page to compare the statistics of two users..

 The toolkit allows people to make their own list of coders<br>
-and keep an eye on the ratings and practice sessions they are undertaking..
+and keep an eye on the ratings and practice sessions they are undertaking..<br>

+Users can register and then create a personalized list of coders..<br>
+CodeForces API is used to get the information and PHP is used to fetch the data..<br>